shinyford/multipane_clock/README.md

 A child's bedroom clock.

 Features:
-- the wobble on the flying saucer, which makes use of a `Pane`'s pendulum capability (see below)
+- the wobble on the flying saucer, which makes use of a `Pane`'s `pendulumArc` to limit rotation to part of a circle (see below)
 - the various things in the sky, all of which use `Vector`s to offset themselves from their origin according to the current time.

 ### Flutsky Orloj